tjelvar-olsson/biologists-guide-to-computing/source/getting-some-motivation.rst

 The chapter also introduces more general programming concepts such as variables, functions and loops.

-Data visualisation is an important part of the scientific investigation.
-In :doc:`data-visualisation` we make use of R, a statistical scripting language with built in visualisation tools, to look at how we can explore data interactively from the command line and create scripts that make our the generation of our figures reproducible.
+Data visualisation is an important part of scientific investigation.
+In :doc:`data-visualisation` the statistical scripting language R, a statistical scripting language R is used to look at how one can explore data interactively from the command line and create scripts that make our the generation of figures reproducible.
 After working through this chapter you will have a gained familiarity in working with R and an understanding of how to use R's ggplot2 package to create beautiful and informative figures.

 The best science often involves collaboration.
 In :doc:`collaborating-on-projects` you will learn how to use make use of the powerful collaboration features of Git and you will learn how to back up and share your project using the free hosting services on GitHub.

-Communication is an important aspect of science.
-One aspect of scientific communication is writing manuscripts.
+Communication is an important aspect of science and one aspect of scientific communication is writing manuscripts.
 In :doc:`creating-scientific-documents` you will learn how lightweight text documents can be converted to beautiful scientific manuscripts with